-- 1. Institutional shareholders should publicly disclose their policy on how they will discharge their stewardship responsibilities. - Institutional shareholders should have a robust policy on managing conflicts of interest in relation to stewardship which should be publicly disclosed. - Institutional shareholders should monitor their investee companies. - 4.
+- 1. Institutional shareholders should publicly disclose their policy on how they will discharge their stewardship responsibilities. - 2.
+Institutional shareholders should have a robust policy on managing conflicts of interest in relation to stewardship which should be publicly disclosed. - 3.
+Institutional shareholders should monitor their investee companies. - 4.
 Institutional shareholders should establish clear guidelines on when and how they will escalate their stewardship activities. - 5.
 Institutional shareholders should be willing to act collectively with other investors where appropriate. - 6.
 Institutional shareholders should have a clear policy on voting and disclosure of voting activity. - 7.
-Institutional shareholders should report periodically on their stewardship and voting activities.
+Institutional shareholders should report periodically on their stewardship and voting activities. - Space to write important points for revision - frauds or oppression and inadequate notice to the shareholders.
+The principle is still relevant as the court was right in ruling that every shareholder is bound by the terms and conditions of incorporation of the company, which operated as a set of mutually binding obligations.